 The BSA discourages mock or practice boards of review.
 “Practice” reviews may imply that board members will ask predetermined questions or that the board of review is anticipated to be other than a positive experience.
 Instead, the advancement committee should aim for unrehearsed, spontaneous answers revealing character, citizenship, and personal fitness at the boards of review.

 A Scout must not be rejected at a board of review for reasons unrelated to advancement requirements.
-For example, he must not be rejected just because he did not bring his Boy Scout Handbook with him or because he was tardy for a board of review, but the reason for his tardiness may certainly be a topic for discussion.
+For example, he or she must not be rejected just because he did not bring his Boy Scout Handbook with him or because he or she was tardy for a board of review, but the reason for his tardiness may certainly be a topic for discussion.

 During the review, board members may refer to the Boy Scout Handbook, Boy Scout Requirements book, Troop Leader Guidebook, and other such references.
 The Troop Committee Guidebook, No. 34505, has examples of appropriate questions.
-A Scout may be asked where he learned his skills and who taught him, and what he gained from fulfilling selected requirements.
-The answers will reveal what he did for his rank.
-It can be determined, then, if this was what he was supposed to do.
-Discussion of how he has lived the Scout Oath and Scout Law in his home, unit, school, and community should be included.
+A Scout may be asked where he or she learned his skills and who taught him or her, and what he gained from fulfilling selected requirements.
+The answers will reveal what the Scout did for his or her rank.
+It can be determined, then, if this was what he or she was supposed to do.
+Discussion of how the Scout has lived the Scout Oath and Scout Law in his or her home, unit, school, and community should be included.
 We must remember, however, that though we have high expectations for our members, as for ourselves, we do not insist on perfection.
-A positive attitude is most important, and that a young man accepts Scouting’s ideals and sets and meets good standards in his life.
+A positive attitude is most important, and that a young Scout accepts Scouting’s ideals and sets and meets good standards in his or her life.

-A positive attitude is most important,and that a young man accepts Scouting’s ideals and sets and meets good standards in his life.
+A positive attitude is most important,and that a young Scout accepts Scouting’s ideals and sets and meets good standards in his or her life.

 A board is not required to record “minutes,” but it is a good idea.
 Any such notes must remain confidential to the members of the board or to administrators with a need to know.
 They may be used in preparing a follow-up letter, should a Scout be turned down, and they can be helpful in an appeal process.
 In any case, once a review or appeal is completed, all notes must be destroyed.